CARMI: A Cache-Aware Learned Index with a Cost-based Construction Algorithm: Experiments

-We use 5 different query workloads in our experiments.
-The first three workloads are similar to the workloads in the YCSB benchmark~\cite{cooper2010benchmarking}: (a) a write-heavy workload with a mix of 50\% reads and 50\% inserts; (b) a read-heavy workload with a mix of 95\% reads and 5\% inserts; (c) a read-only workload.
-In addition, we include a write-partial workload in which insert operations are concentrated in a small key value range.
+We use \paper{4}\techreport{5} different query workloads in our experiments.
+The first three workloads are similar to the workloads in the YCSB benchmark~\cite{cooper2010benchmarking}: (a) a write-heavy workload with a mix of 50\% reads and 50\% inserts; (b) a read-heavy workload with a mix of 95\% reads and 5\% inserts; (c) a read-only workload. \techreport{In addition, we include a write-partial workload in which insert operations are concentrated in a small key value range.
 This workload consists of 85\% reads and 15\% inserts, and the inserted data points are concentrated between 60\% and 90\% of the sorted dataset.
-The write-partial workload is intended to mimic some real-world scenarios in which the keys of new data records are contained in a small value range during each session (e.g., when using the current date/time as key value).
-Finally, we include a range scan workload with a mix of 95\% range scan and 5\% inserts as in~\cite{ding2019alex}.
+The write-partial workload is intended to mimic some real-world scenarios in which the keys of new data points are contained in a small value range during each session (e.g., when using the current date/time as key value).} Finally, we include a range scan workload with a mix of 95\% range scan and 5\% inserts as in~\cite{ding2019alex}.

-For each workload, we evaluate the total time of 100,000 queries (mix of read/write queries), and calculate the average time used by each query.
-We consider two access patterns for generating the key value of queries: a Zipfian distribution (with parameter 0.99 as in~\cite{ding2019alex}) and a uniform distribution.
-In workloads involving insert operations, read operations and insert operations are performed alternately in proportion.
-For example, in read-heavy workloads, we first perform 19 reads and then perform 1 insert operation.
+For each workload, we exectue 100,000 operations and measure the average time used by each operation.
+For all workloads, lookup keys are selected at random from the existing keys in the index.
+We consider two access patterns for generating queries: a Zipfian distribution (the normalized frequency of the $x$-th element is: $f(x) = \frac{1}{x^\alpha} / \sum_{i=1}^N \frac{1}{i^\alpha}$, $\alpha = 0.99$ as in~\cite{ding2019alex}) and a uniform distribution.
+In workloads involving insert operations, read and insert operations are performed alternately in proportion.
+For example, in read-heavy workloads, we execute 19 lookups followed by 1 insert operation.
 For range scan workloads, the length of each range scan is uniformly sampled from [1, 100].

-For the YCSB dataset, the queries are handled differently to simulate real-world use cases: read queries are generated from a Zipfian distribution as usual, but insert key values are sequentially increasing to be consistent with the YCSB benchmark.
+For the YCSB dataset, the queries are handled differently to simulate real-world use cases: read queries are generated from a Zipfian distribution as usual, but insert keys are monotonically increasing to be consistent with the YCSB benchmark.